What is a sales funnel? Stages, examples and how to build one

 At the bottom of the funnel, leads understand their problem, have learned the best type of solution and are ready to select a provider.

-The questions and concerns in this stage become vendor-driven and more specific, following the narrowing shape of a funnel’s bottom.
+The questions and concerns in this stage become vendor-driven and more specific, following the funnel’s narrowing shape at the bottom.

 Their online searches, as well as their questions, might look something like this: